Kenny Moore II: New England Patriots

-On May 5, 2017, the New England Patriots signed Moore to a three-year, $1.66 million contract that includes a signing bonus of $2,000 as an undrafted free agent.
+On May 5, 2017, the New England Patriots signed Moore to a three-year, $1.66 million contract that included a signing bonus of $2,000 as an undrafted free agent.

 Throughout training camp, Moore competed for a roster spot as a backup cornerback against Cyrus Jones, Justin Coleman, D. J. Killings, and Dwayne Thomas.
-On September 2, 2017, the Patriots waived Moore as part of their final roster cuts despite a strong performance in training camp and the preseason.
+On September 2, the Patriots waived Moore as part of their final roster cuts despite a strong performance in training camp and the preseason.

 Indianapolis Colts

 2017

 On September 3, 2017, the Indianapolis Colts claimed Moore off of waivers.
 Head coach Chuck Pagano named Moore the fifth cornerback on the depth chart to begin the regular season, behind Vontae Davis, Rashaan Melvin, Nate Hairston, and Quincy Wilson.

 On September 10, 2017, Moore made his professional regular season debut during the Indianapolis Colts' season-opener at the Los Angeles Rams and made one solo tackle as they lost 46–9.
 In Week 13, Moore earned his first career start in place of Rashaan Melvin who was inactive due to a hand injury.
 He finished the Colts’ 30–10 loss at the Jacksonville Jaguars with five combined tackles (four solo) and remained as a starting cornerback for the remaining four games after Rashaan Melvin was officially placed on injured reserve.
 On December 14, 2017, Moore recorded six combined tackles (three solo), broke up two pass attempts, and had his first career interception on a pass thrown by Trevor Siemian to wide receiver Demaryius Thomas on the opening drive of a 25–13 loss against the Denver Broncos.
 The following week, he collected a season-high eight solo tackles and made a pass deflection during a 16–23 loss at the Baltimore Ravens in Week 16.
 He finished his rookie season during the 2017 NFL season with 38 combined tackles (32 solo), five pass deflections and one interception in 16 games and five starts.
 On December 31, 2017, the Colts fired head coach Chuck Pagano after they finished with a 4–12 record.
 He received an overall grade of 65.9 from Pro Football Focus as a rookie in 2017.